 In the newly found deposition by Gillam we find the remarkable statement that at Miller's trial Durant approached Gillam with the request that he do what he could to try to prevent some members of the court from demanding Miller's death.
 Durant reported that he had already spent some time on his own trying to prevent such action until after they had heard from the Lords Proprietors.
 This statement, if true, would do much to reduce the impression previously held of the strong political power of George Durant in Albemarle County.

-Less than six weeks later Eastchurch died in Virginia.
-This event may be considered the thermidor of the Rebellion since from that time the government settled down and armed action, other than guarding the prisoners, was not required.
-On receipt of notice of Eastchurch's death the Albemarle County Assembly was called into session to meet at Jenkins' house.
+Less than six weeks later Governor Thomas Eastchurch died in Virginia.
+This event may be considered the thermidor of the rebellion since from that time the government settled down and armed action, other than guarding the prisoners, was not required.
+On receipt of notice of Eastchurch's death the Albemarle County Assembly was called into session to meet at John Jenkins' house.
 Gillam, Culpeper, Durant, John Willoughby, Foster, James Blount, and Crawford were present.
-This assembly decreed that a loghouse ten or eleven feet square be built to imprison Miller and that he should have no writing materials nor should any friends be allowed to visit him.
+This Assembly decreed that a loghouse ten or eleven feet square be built to imprison Miller and that he should have no writing materials nor should any friends be allowed to visit him.

 The assignment of the name "Culpeper's Rebellion" appears first in George Chalmers' 1780 work Political Annals where he writes of "Culpepper's rebellion" despite the position of the Lords Proprietors that no rebellion had occurred since Miller was not legally the governor.

 Chalmers may have used this name since only Culpeper was ever tried in connection with this disturbance.
 He may not have been aware of the 1681 suit brought in Chancery Court by Durant against Miller, Summers, and Leech.
 Later authors added the capital letter to 'rebellion.'